 Chief Executive, Peter Eglinton, CET said “The decision to invest in this equipment underpins our emphasis on protecting our workforce and commitment to occupational health and safety standards.
 Having such essential equipment available makes CET an even safer place to work.”

-The group already holds several health and safety accreditations from SafeContractor, CHAS, Construction line and Link-Up, and are members of the British Safety Council.
-In addition to this CET also carry out certified training for both staff and suppliers, ensuring that all its people are kept abreast of current requirements; training covers everything from manual handling and confined space entry, through to emergency first aid and risk assessment.
+We already hold several health and safety accreditations from SafeContractor, CHAS, Construction line and Link-Up, and are members of the British Safety Council.
+In addition, we also carry out certified training for both staff and suppliers, ensuring that all our people are kept abreast of current requirements; training covers everything from manual handling and confined space entry, through to emergency first aid and risk assessment.

 For details about CET office locations, visit http://www.cet-uk.com/about-cet/contact-us/